 Today I had my calligraphy class and surprise surprise, we actually practiced calligraphy!
 For the last few weeks we have been painting or learning how to make the ink.
 But finally, we started writing!
-We started with 永 (meaning forever) because it takes forever to learn!…Continue
+We started with 永 (meaning forever) because it takes forever to learn!
+After a million times of being told my ink was not dark enough,…Continue

 The most frustrating part of learning Chinese (or any language) is that we really have few ways of telling how we am progressing.
 Test and quizzes are great, but I am in it for the long haul.
 I don't want to memorize just for test.
 Also, aside from the frequent "不错" from my Chinese friends, getting regular feedback on my progress was non existent.
 Sure my teachers are…Continue

 This is random but I wanted to highlight a character that was shared by @zhongruige on Twitter.

 The character is 龘 dá and has an interesting definition: the appearance of a dragon flying.